mrnfrancesco/yass/README.md

 Its goal is to give you a tool to query whatever search engine you like and parse HTML response writing *less than 10 lines of code*.

 #### YASS Plugins
-YASS comes with two pre-installed plugins: `Google` and `Bing`.
+YASS comes with some pre-installed plugins:

+- Aol
+- Ask
+- Baidu
+- Bing
+- Google
+- StartPage
+- WebCrawler
+- Yahoo

 You can look at them in `yass/plugins.py`.

 ##### How to write a new YASS plugin